 When it comes to corporate reputation, your executive visibility strategy can make or break your brand.
-Just peruse this list of Forbes 100 Greatest Living Business Minds.
-By just reading these business leaders’ names – like Ratan Tata, Meg Whitman, Rupert Murdoch and Elon Musk – the corporate brands they’ve helmed quickly come to mind.
+Jeff Bezos, Meg Whitman, Rupert Murdoch, Elon Musk.
+When you hear the names of these top leaders, the corporate brands they’ve helmed quickly come to mind.
 Their reputations and those of their businesses are intricately intertwined.

 Who is the face and voice of your brand?
 Who is the driving force of company values, culture, foresight and intellectual capital?
 Whether it’s your CEO or another C-level leader, a strategic approach to positioning your top executives as leading industry thinkers, trendsetters and influencers will set your company apart from the competition, build customer loyalty and boost sales.

 3 Essentials of a Strong Executive Visibility Strategy